jermbo/Talks/AdvancedSass/AdvancedSass.md

 2. Do not nest elements in their parent blocks.
 3. Modifiers can be nested in the required block or element.
 4. Do not over qualify selectors.
+5. If you cannot predict the output css, rewrite it.
+Simplify!

 #### Pros and Cons